AlexJinlei/Stereo_Vision_Camera/README.md

 - 6) discrete  640x480  ( 30 fps) # FPS=29.83. decode_time=1.8ms.
 View angel is smaller than 320x240.
 - 7) discrete  320x240  ( 30 fps) # FPS=29.82. decode_time=0.8ms.
 View angel is equal to 1920x1080, white ballence differ too much.

+## 3. SOFTWARE CONFIGURATION
+This project uses two method to build the software of stereo vision camera system.
+One method is using the builtin functions in opencv to control the camera hardware.
+However, upon testing, some camera control functions is not well implemented in opencv.
+I developed a new software stack working around opencv.
+I use v4l2 API to control camera hardware directly.
+The code in folder [stereo_cam_opencv](stereo_cam_opencv/) is develped in opencv framework.
+The code in